mspviraj/UWPProjectTemplates/README.md

 3. If not using ARM device, switch Solution Platform to x86 or x64

-**UWPShellTemplate Views**

-1. LandingPage - place for app features and instructions
-2. BasicPage - ordinary page
-3. DrillInPage - example of Hierarchical navigation
-4. BasicSubPage - subPage of DrillInPage's hierarchy
-5. CommandBarPage - example of commands and button flyouts

-Feel free to delete any of the example pages and substitute your own.

-Remember to:

-1. Give each page a name so that it's shown in the PageTitle
-2. Update AppShell.xaml.cs with NavMenuItems (including item icon and label) corresponding to your pages.
-3. Update AppShell.xaml with SplitView 'OpenPanelLength' to show complete NavMenuItem label

-**UWPSimpleTemplate** is bare bones.
-No SplitView but some converters.
-Saves creating basic folders for a MVVM type project.
-Also implements simple MVVM with Commanding.

 **Future Project Templates** based on Navigation Patterns:

 1. Master-Detail
 2. Tabs
 3. Hub
 4. Pivots

-**PrismShellTemplate** note:

-For some unknown reason even though the PrismShellTemplate builds successfully, there are some code squiggles and the Prism.Unity reference is missing.
-If that is the case, close Visual Studio then restart it and rebuild the solution.